proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 3. One of the new features that Dart has added is optional parameters.
 If you wrap your function's parameter list in square brackets, then those parameters can be omitted without the compiler throwing errors.

-(Infobox): The question mark after a parameter, such as in String? name, tells the Dart compiler that the parameter itself can be null.
+> The question mark after a parameter, such as in String? name, tells the Dart compiler that the parameter itself can be null.
+{is-info}

 4. Write this code immediately after the previous example:
 ```